SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 Angel Bunny gives the salad a sniff and cautiously takes a bite.
 After a few seconds, he wolfs down the whole thing.
 "Wow, you're a great chef!"

 "Thanks, I'm glad you enjoyed it.
 I know we've met before, but I don't think I've properly introduced myself.
 My name is Discord.
-I'm gonna be watching you while Fluttershy is gone.
+I'm going to be watching you while Fluttershy is gone.
 What do you usually like to do with Fluttershy."

 Angel puts his paw on his chin.
 "Nice to meet you.
 My name's Angel.
 I spend a lot of time with Fluttershy, but I think one of my favorite things is when Fluttershy reads us books.
 That's always nice."

 "We can read a book tonight if you want.
 Plus, we can have tea, and carrots, and whatever else you want," offers Discord.

-"Sounds nice", replies Angel.
+"Sounds nice," replies Angel.

 ***

 As Fluttershy arrives home, Discord is in the living room with the animals.

-"Hi Fluttershy!", he says.
+"Hi Fluttershy!" he says.

 Angel Bunny runs up and hugs Fluttershy.
 She pets his head.